adamgonzls/100-days-of-code/log.md

 **Today's Progress**:
 1. JavaScript (60mins)
+2. JavsScript (60mins)

 **Thoughts**
 I got the two directional arrows to work in my UI project.
 I'm particularly proud that I was able to use one function to increment and decrement the displayed user.
 I would like to reduce the amount of if statements within that function but for now, it works.
 The last major thing I need to do is the position indicator at the top of the display.
+I updated some of the content and deployed the site to gh pages.
+I found a minor problem with my XHR and fixed the URL to correct that.

 **Today's Links:**
 1. [User Profile](https://github.com/adamgonzls/ui006_userprofile)